App Volumes Architecture

 Note: If you are new to App Volumes, it is recommended to use the App Volumes Product Page to help you familiarize yourself with this product.

-The App Volumes Agent is installed in the guest operating system of nonpersistent VMs.
+In a virtual desktop environment, the App Volumes Agent installs in the Windows guest operating system of persistent or non-persistent VMs.
 The agent communicates with the App Volumes Manager instances to determine package and Writable Volumes entitlements.
-Packages and Writable Volumes virtual disks are attached to the guest operating system in the VM, making applications and personalized settings available to end users.
+Packages and Writable Volumes virtual disks are attached to the guest operating system in the Windows machine, making applications and personalized settings available to end users.

 The components and features of App Volumes are described in the following table: